Comparative Testing of Subgrid Models for Fast Neutrino Flavor Conversions in Core-collapse Supernova Simulations: Numerical Method

 \subsubsection{Simple Flavor Equipartition with Density threshold}

-As mentioned earlier, simulations based on the approximate transport methods do not have sufficient information to detect FFI, and resort to a simple equipartition approach for region below a certain density threshold.
+As mentioned earlier, simulations based on the approximate transport methods do not have sufficient information to detect FFI, and resort to a simple equipartition approach for region below a certain density threshold {\cite{Ehring2023PhRvD.107j3034E,Ehring2023PhRvL.131f1401E,Mori2025PASJ..tmp...18M,Qiu2025arXiv250311758Q}}.
 We test the effects of such simplified approach on neutrino distribution and CCSN dynamics.

 We follow the prescription proposed in \cite{Ehring2023PhRvD.107j3034E}.
 First, number densities of $\nu_e$ ($n_{\nu_e}$) and $\bar\nu_e$ ($n_{\bar\nu_e}$) are compared.
 It is assumed that the subdominant species and $\nu_x$ reach the equipartition.
 In addition, the number density of the dominant species is shifted so that the ELN ($n_{\nu_e}-n_{\bar\nu_e}$) is conserved.
 Thus, the lepton number is conserved unlike \texttt{3spBGK}.
-This conservation of ELN makes FFI to linger, which is different from the spirit of \texttt{3spBGK} and \texttt{4spBGK} that try to remove FFI.
+This conservation of ELN makes FFI to {remain even after the occurrence of FFC}, which is different from the spirit of \texttt{3spBGK} and \texttt{4spBGK} that try to remove FFI.

 By imitating the prescription, we determine the asymptotic states as follows.
 For the case of $n_{\nu_e}>n_{\bar\nu_e}$ (equipartition for $\bar\nu_e$ and $\nu_x$),

 For the case of $n_{\nu_e}<n_{\bar\nu_e}$ (equipartition for $\nu_e$ and $\nu_x$)